-Distinctive in appearance and very dangerous, seeing a scorpion in or around your home is scary.
-They can get into your home through gaps in and around windows and doors, or are carried in on firewood, plants, and patio furniture.
-They can hide in crawlspaces and garages.
-Because scorpions eat other insects, they can also signify a deeper pest problem.
+Scorpions can get into your home looking for food and water.
+They enter through gaps in and around windows and doors, or are carried in on firewood, plants, and patio furniture.
+They can hide in crawlspaces, garages, bathrooms, foundations, shoes, and clothes on the floor.

 Scorpions do not typically seek out humans to sting, and incidents usually happen when a person unwittingly uncovers a scorpion’s resting place.
 Scorpions will often hide or rest in shoes, boots, blankets, or towels.
-To ensure you don’t take a scorpion by surprise, don’t leave these things outdoors, and shake them out before using them.
-Additionally, avoid walking outdoors barefoot in the evening, and always garden wearing proper gloves.
+Since scorpions are venomous, it’s important to not take one by surprise.
+Their sting is very painful, but sometimes they can be deadly if they cause an allergic reaction.

+Scorpions eat other insects, so they can signify a deeper pest problem.
 Because scorpions are dangerous, breed quickly, and are difficult to get rid of on your own, it’s important to call a trained professional to help.
 Rudy’s Termite & Pest Control are Coachella Valley scorpion removal experts.